 - a.
-Vinyl windows are not recommended. - b.
-Maintain attention to the detail of the size, scope, placement and features (e.g. double hung, wood casing) when replacing or renovating windows in the Districts with newer, energy compatible windows. - c.
-Window size and spacing shall depend on the architectural context.
+Vinyl windows are not recommended but are permitted. - b.
+Attention to the detail of the size, scope, placement and features (e.g. double hung, wood casing) should be considered when replacing or renovating windows in the Districts with newer, energy efficient windows. - c.
+Window size and spacing depends on the architectural context.
 Historically, vertically formatted, double hung, single hung, and casement windows are typical.
-These window formats have wide vertical trim (typically a minimum of 3/5 inches) and a wider cornice at the top that is at least 20% wider.
+These window formats have wide vertical trim (typically a minimum of 3 to 5 inches) and a wider cornice at the top that is at least 20% taller.
 All windows should have sills. - d.
 Multi-paned windows, with wood or lead muntins, are appropriate.
-The intent is that the window glass plane appears to be set back from the plane of the exterior wall. - e.
-Horizontal sliding windows are inappropriate in the front of the building. - f.
-Eliminating or lessening divisions of multi-pane windows that are not of the compatible design of the new structure is not allowed. - g.
-Beveled glass windows should be retained.
+The intent is that the window glass plane appears to be set back from the plane of the exterior wall.